20 Free Summer Programs for High School Students

 Stipend: $3,000

 The competitive 10-week internship brings together 40 talented and motivated students (high school, undergraduate, graduate and professional) from across the country for an immersive, college-level research experience.
-During it, you will learn about current topics in translational science, precision medicine, focusing on digital health, clinical genomics, and community engagement.
-You will also study design and analysis procedures relevant for translational research, including genomic/genetic association studies.
-You will observe the steps of proposing, designing, undertaking and analyzing clinical trials.
+During it, you will learn about current topics in translational science and precision medicine, with a focus on digital health, clinical genomics, and community engagement.
+You will also study design and analysis procedures relevant to translational research, including genomic/genetic association studies.
+You will observe the steps of proposing, designing, undertaking, and analyzing clinical trials.
 At the end of the program, you will present a scientific concept to your peers and mentors.
 Based on your interests, you will be assigned a primary mentor for the program who will guide and advise you.

 Location: Scripps Research Institute, La Jolla, CA. The institute provides a few resources to help students find housing.